tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

       - the top pages that customers go to from the home page

 3. Click on the "search results" page on the branch on the right to see where customers go to from there.
-      - Then right-click on the "events" node within the branch to the right to see the various options as it relates to digging deeper into this data.
+      - Then right-click on the "events" node within the branch to the right to see the various options as it relates to digging deeper into this data

 <kbd><img src="./images/CJA-flow-homepage-searchresults.png"  /></kbd>